openaps/docs/docs/docs/walkthrough/phase-0/hardware.md

 Additionally, for mobile use, it is helpful to have something besides a lunchbox to carry the entire rig around.
 The size and weight of the component set as well as the limited range of the CareLink USB stick constrains the options here, but there are still some workable solutions.
 Waist-worn running gear and camera cases seem to work well.
 Two options:  [FlipBelt](https://flipbelt.com/) and [Lowepro Dashpoint 20](http://store.lowepro.com/dashpoint-20).

+### HDMI Cable, USB Keyboard, USB Mouse

+The intial set up of Pi required a monitor and keyboard/mouse to set up the WiFi connection then all other access was done through a SSH Terminal (explained later).
+This meant the monitor, mouse and keyboard were only used for a few minutes and weren't required again.